 William C. Newman

-I am a fifth year PhD student in mathematics at The Ohio State University.
+I am a sixth year PhD student in mathematics at The Ohio State University.
 My advisor is Hsian-Hua Tseng.

 Research Interests